Create a 2-Party Publishing Workflow

 - Publishing Categories

-- When Power User adds Categories to the Workflow, contents of the Category drop-down are limited to those Categories to which the Power User has View or Edit Access.
+- When a Power User adds Categories to the Workflow, contents of the Category drop-down are limited to those Categories to which the Power User has View or Edit Access.

 - Content that already exists in Category can be added to Workflow when Category is being added to it.